Double-Dot-Interactive/bevy_animations/README.md

 ```

 ### How bevy_animations animations work
-* they work off of left to right based animations from sprite sheets
 * specified timings or `meters_per_frame` for each frame
 * user defining which y indexes are left, right, up and down facing sprites
 * timed animations can block others from happening